liufengyun/capability-thesis/slides/slides.md

 Problem of Effect Polymorphism
 --------------------

-How to express *effect-polymrophic* functions with minimal syntactical overhead?
+How to express *effect-polymorphic* functions with minimal syntactical overhead?

 The Glory of Capability-Base Effect Systems